DarkJumper/FreelanceAPI/README.md

 - AC: Area Char
 - LA: Length of Area Text
 - AN: Area Name
+- PO: Processing order
+- VAR: Variable

 ## :warning: Developer Info

-All keys that contain a ? cannot be assigned to a function.
+All keys that contain a NI (NoIdear) cannot be assigned to a function.